Tambourine Bay: Invasive

 Invasive plant species are also common to the bay's foreshore.
 Bush regeneration is the primary method used to mitigate the potential harms invasive species have on the natural environment.
 Through the Lane Cove Council's bush regeneration project, large zones of vegetation were eliminated from Tambourine Bay by weeding or spraying herbicides.
 Some species to be introduced to Tambourine Bay have become naturalised.
-Dominating much of the forest floor is Fishbone fern (Nephrolepis cordifolia).
-The fern is endemic to Australia's east coast extending from Queensland to Northern regions of New South Wales, and more recently as a weed into the Sydney region, thriving in the damp coastal soils in Tambourine Bay.
+Dominating much of the forest floor is fishbone fern (Nephrolepis cordifolia).
+The fern is endemic to Australia's east coast extending from Queensland to northern regions of New South Wales, and more recently as a weed into the Sydney region, thriving in the damp coastal soils in Tambourine Bay.

 Fauna

 Birds

 A variety of native bird species nest and forage in the wet sclerophyll forest that borders the bay.
-Common species such as Sulphur-crested cockatoo (Cacatua galerita), Galah (Eolophus roseicapilla), and Rainbow Lorikeets (Trichoglossus moluccanus) depend on the forest's abundance of seeds, leaf buds and blossoms primarily from eucalyptus and wattle varieties for food.
-Raptors or birds of prey are also contingent on a wealth of food in the bay.
-Species such as the Laughing Kookaburra (Dacelo novaeguineae) feed largely on insects and worms found in the forest's detritus or crustaceans located in the inter-tidal mangrove forest.
-The Australian White Ibis (Threskiornis molucca), another species native to the Sydney basin has also been increasingly successful in Tambourine Bay.
-According to Dr John Martin, wildlife ecologist at the Royal Botanic Gardens in Sydney says ‘They're considered abundant, however they are declining in some habitats, and they are increasing in other habitats.’
-Observations of the ibis’ population in Sydney following a study conducted by the NSW Office of Environment & Heritage Office's annual report on the species, shows the actual population of the species in 2015 to be more than double the ‘natural range.’
+Common species such as sulphur-crested cockatoo (Cacatua galerita), galah (Eolophus roseicapilla), and rainbow lorikeets (Trichoglossus moluccanus) depend on the forest's abundance of seeds, leaf buds and blossoms primarily from eucalyptus and wattle varieties for food.
+Raptors (birds of prey) are also contingent on a wealth of food in the bay.
+Species such as the laughing kookaburra (Dacelo novaeguineae) feed largely on insects and worms found in the forest's detritus or crustaceans located in the inter-tidal mangrove forest.
+The Australian white ibis (Threskiornis molucca), another species native to the Sydney Basin has also been increasingly successful in Tambourine Bay.
+According to John Martin, wildlife ecologist at the Royal Botanic Gardens in Sydney: "They're considered abundant, however they are declining in some habitats, and they are increasing in other habitats."
+Observations of the ibis population in Sydney following a study conducted by the NSW Office of Environment & Heritage's annual report on the species show the population of the species in 2015 to be more than double the "natural range".
 Due to the parkland's increasing use as a place of recreation and ecological appreciation, the birds have benefited from an abundance of food and protection of roosting locations that have largely contributed to their growth in numbers.